Joewizy/Decentralized-Stablecoin-Contract/README.md

 $ make anvil
 ```
 ### Deploy
 By default, your local node will be used here.
-For it to deploy, it must be running in a separate terminal.
+For it to deploy, anvil must be running in a separate terminal.
 ```shell
 $ make deploy
 ```